Justintime50/styles/README.md

 * Files shouldn’t exceed 200 lines of code
 * Line lengths should not exceed 120 chars
 * Use trailing commas where possible so that the list can easily grow in the future while keeping the next diff small
-* Create a consistent lexicon and share it across the company for things like names (eg: fetch, get, retrieve all ultimately mean the same thing, which will you use across your code base?)
+* Create a consistent lexicon and share it across the company for things like names (eg: fetch, get, retrieve all ultimately mean the same thing, which will you use across your code base?).
+If you do something someway, do it that way everywhere.
+This leans back to the principle of least surprise
 * Don’t pack lists or block pack them, always unpack lists so that each item is on its own line.
 It’s easier to read vertically than it is horizontally
 * Use object literals over complex if/else or switch/case statements
 * Use implicit true statements when possible (eg: `if im_awesome is True:` — vs — `if im_awesome:`)
 * When making string comparisons, lowercase/uppercase and strip the whitespace on the strings you are comparing
 * Always sort your lists unless there is an explicit reason not to.
 This ensures that diffs stay small and sorted lists are much easier to maintain and find info in
+* Positives are easier to understand than negatives, in the case of if/else statements, have the “if” section be the positive logic
+* Don’t include dead code.
+This could be code in an if/else block that will never be reached or code in a try/except block that can never throw
+* Think of “vertical separation”, variables and functions should be defined close to where they are used, not hundreds of lines apart
+* General purpose static functions should not be contained in a class since they typically aren’t actually coupled to the class
+* Shoot for brevity, be precise!
+Don’t use a float for currency (break it down into an integer for "cents"), don’t avoid adding lock/transaction management on concurrency, etc - “Don’t be lazy about the precision of your decision”

 ### Naming

 * Don’t try to be smart, spell things out (eg: variable and function names)
     * Abbreviating or coming up with clever names only leads to more taxing code scanning by the next engineer
 * Use constants or variables to define integers and other strings that aren’t easily identifiable (vs just passing them inline as parameters without declaring what they are).
-A great example of a snippet of code where this could be useful is instead of directly returning the following, you could assign it a descriptive variable and return that clean variable instead: `{k: cls._objects_to_ids(v) for k, v in six.iteritems(params)}`
+A great example of a snippet of code where this could be useful is instead of directly returning the following, you could assign it a descriptive variable and return that clean variable instead: `{k: cls._objects_to_ids(v) for k, v in six.iteritems(params)}`.
+This also goes for having multiple and/or statements, assign them to a variable to help describe intent

 ### Open Source